maxcrees/tbl.typ/tbl.typ

     // Array of rows, each containing an array of content cells let rows = ()

     // Named parameter "columns:" for tablex.
-This will be an array of
-    // final column widths.
+Mostly used to track how
+    // many columns are in the table, and which have modifier "e"
+    // ("equalize") or "x" (1fr).
+The rest are auto, but will be
+    // replaced by real lengths before tablex is called; see
-    //
+    // "final-widths" below.
-    // * Modifier "e": realized into fixed width. "equalize" placeholder.
-    // * Modifier "w": realized into fixed with.
-Can be combined with "e".
-    // * Modifier "x": 1fr.
-    // * Otherwise: auto.
     let cols = ()

     // Manually specified vertical and horizontal lines.
 These are